Skip to content

 Is It Hard to Get Into Pontifical Catholic University of Puerto Rico-Mayaguez?
 Acceptance Rate & Requirements

-Based in Mayaguez, PR, Pontifical Catholic University of Puerto Rico-Mayaguez keeps admissions accessible, extending offers to roughly 99% of those who apply.
-The school reports a graduation rate of roughly 41%.
+Based in Mayaguez, PR, Pontifical Catholic University of Puerto Rico-Mayaguez admits most of the students who apply; the acceptance rate is roughly 99%.
+The graduation rate is roughly 41%.

 Can I Afford It?